publiccodenet/SpaceCraft/Notes/README-CODE-REVIEW.md

     *   Includes **Editor scripts** (`Assets/Editor/`) for build automation (`Build.cs`) and schema generation.

 3.  **Overall Flow & Automation:**
-    *   Data structures are defined once in Zod (BackSpace), propagated to JSON Schema, and then generated into C# (CraftSpace), ensuring consistency.
+    *   Data structures are defined once in Zod (BackSpace), propagated to JSON Schema, and then generated into C# (SpaceCraft), ensuring consistency.
     *   Content is managed and processed by BackSpace scripts, then prepared and transferred to Unity for runtime use.
     *   Significant automation infrastructure exists via Node.js and shell scripts (`run-unity.sh`, `ci-build.sh`) to manage the build process and Unity interactions, suitable for CI/CD integration (though current GitHub Actions workflows are partially disabled).

-*   **Key Strengths:** Clear separation between content management (BackSpace) and presentation (CraftSpace), strong schema-driven development ensuring data consistency, sophisticated JS-Unity bridge, extensive automation capabilities.
+*   **Key Strengths:** Clear separation between content management (BackSpace) and presentation (SpaceCraft), strong schema-driven development ensuring data consistency, sophisticated JS-Unity bridge, extensive automation capabilities.
 *   **Potential Review Areas:** Completeness of CI/CD workflows, implementation status of certain data processing scripts in BackSpace, deployment strategy for Unity content (Resources vs. Addressables vs. other).

 ---